Greta Van Fleet

-Greta Van Fleet is an American rock band formed in Frankenmuth, Michigan in 2012.
+Greta Van Fleet is an American rock band formed in Frankenmuth, Michigan, in 2012.
 The band consists of vocalist Josh Kiszka, guitarist Jake Kiszka, bassist/keyboardist Sam Kiszka, and drummer Danny Wagner.
-The Kiszkas are brothers, and Josh and Jake Kiszka are twins.
+The Kiszkas are brothers, and Josh and Jake Kiszka are identical twins.
 Greta Van Fleet was signed to Lava Records in March 2017, and a month later they released their debut studio EP, Black Smoke Rising.
 Their debut single, "Highway Tune", topped the Billboard U.S. Mainstream Rock and Active Rock charts in September 2017 for four weeks in a row.
 Their second EP, From the Fires, containing the four songs from Black Smoke Rising and four new songs, was released on November 10, 2017, alongside a second single, "Safari Song".
 From the Fires went on to win the 2019 Grammy Award for Best Rock Album.

 Their debut full-length studio album, Anthem of the Peaceful Army, was released on October 19, 2018, and topped the Billboard Rock Albums chart in the first week after its release.
 The album's first single, "When the Curtain Falls", was released ahead of it in July 2018 and became the band's third number-one single on the U.S. Billboard Mainstream Rock chart.
 Anthem of the Peaceful Army also debuted atop the Billboard Hard Rock charts and reached the number one spot on the Billboard Top Album Sales charts in the first week after its release.
 A second studio album, The Battle at Garden's Gate, was released on April 16, 2021.
 Their third studio album, Starcatcher, was released on July 21, 2023.
+In July 2026, the band announced that their upcoming studio album, Palace for the People, is to be released on October 9, 2026.